juju/juju/doc/architectural-overview.md

 * Handle SIGABRT and permanently stop the agent (`worker/terminationworker`)
 * Handle the machine entity's death and permanently stop the agent (`worker/machiner`)
-* Watch proxy config, and reconfigure the local machine (`worker/machineenvironmentworker`) the two sets of machines will be the same for ever.
+* Watch proxy config, and reconfigure the local machine (`worker/machineenvironmentworker`)
 * Watch for contained LXC or KVM machines and provision/decommission them (`worker/provisioner`)